grzs/emacs-ansible-template-tester/README.md

-This package is inspired by the template tester made by @sivel (<https://ansible.sivel.net/test>), which is a great tool, but I thought that it would be much more convinient to have something similar in Emacs.
+This package is inspired by the template tester made by @sivel (<https://ansible.sivel.net/test>), which is a great tool, but I thought that it would be much more convenient to have something similar in Emacs.
 So here it is.

 ## Dependencies ##